-The rise of embedded finance has massively expanded opportunities to offer finance products in non-financial customer experiences.
-Its growth has been enabled thanks to the digitization of commerce and fintech infrastructure.
-This new face in finance has enabled various players to re-position themselves in a value chain to become more industry-agnostic and brand-dependent.
+They can now strive to provide a non-financial experience to customers.
+This growth has been enabled thanks to the digitization of commerce and fintech infrastructure.
+The new face of finance gives various players the opportunity to re-position themselves in a value chain to become more industry-agnostic and brand-dependent.
 Let’s take a look.

 Embedded finance has rapidly evolved into an industry disruptor in numerous sectors and gained popularity worldwide - putting intense pressure on many industries to provide a frictionless customer experience.
-This new face of banking offers financial products in a non-financial customer journey and it brings together a variety of actors in ways that are both unique and revolutionary.
+This new face of banking brings together a variety of actors in both unique and revolutionary ways.

 In the embedded finance market, there are three highly developed areas.
-We recognize embedded payments, embedded lending, and embedded insurance.
+They are listed as embedded payments, embedded lending, and embedded insurance.

 MoneyLive states that 60% of customers expect the option to switch channels during the application process without having to start again, making correct channel integration essential to lower abandonment rates.